 We only had time to visit one tourist spot, so we chose the impressive York Minster.
 The architecture of the building is magnificent from the outside.
-But, we strongly suggest that you pay the entry fee of £11.50 for adult to see all the amazing structural work from the past combined with the continuous restoration effort done.
+But, we strongly recommend that you pay the entry fee of £11.50 per adult to see all the amazing structural work from the past combined with the continuous restoration effort done.

-Just like how we roll for museums and castles, we joined the free guided tour (with admission ticket purchased) that run every hour between 10pm - 3pm.
+Just like how we roll for museums and castles, we joined the free guided tour (with admission ticket purchased) that run every hour between 10pm – 3pm.
 We truly feel that hearing the stories directly from the guide is definitely much interesting than reading words from a brochure.
-The guide will add in so much personal emotion and different set of understanding for each part of the historical building.
+The guide will add in so much personal emotions and interpretations for each part of the historical building.

 15:30 | Hiding from rain in a coffee shop Croque Monsieur

 Our luck with good weather ended.
 It started drizzling so we sought shelter in a coffee shop named Croque Monsieur.
 While being there, we also packed some sandwiches as late lunch to have on the road towards Manchester later.
 Both of us always have this bad habit of forgetting to have lunch while we are too engrossed in visiting each and every place.

 Due to the rain, we had to ditch our initial plan to walk back to the Airbnb.
 Instead we took a Uber back and switched to our rented car to head towards Manchester to return the car.
 However, we failed to check that the Piccadilly railway station return booth closes at 1pm on a Saturday so there was no staff at the booth to check our returned car.
 We followed a set of instructions on Hertz website to return the car by leaving the key in a box at their booth.
 Guessed it all went well with Hertz since we haven’t hear back from them on any issue.
 What a learning experience!

 18:30 | Checked in to Manchester Airbnb